lunchboxer/spelling-master/src/lib/level3-glossary.md

 talk
 : Communicate by speaking.
 "Let's talk about what to do next."

+talked
+: Spoke words out loud.
+"My friend and I talked about our favorite animals."

 tallest
 : Of greatest height.
 "The tallest tree in the forest was over 100 feet high."